 Turned-in assignments must be original and unpublished.
 Any plagiarized work that will be detected will automatically get a 0 grade and will be reported to the Dean's office.
-Turning assignments in on time means turning them in when they are assigned per instruction provided by the teaching team (e.g., if something is to be turned in at the start of class, after class would not be considered "on time" by most people).
+Turning assignments in on time means turning them in when they are assigned per instruction provided by the teaching team (e.g., if something is to be turned in at the start of class, after class will not be considered "on time").
 In order to make the logistics of the course as simple as possible, we will adopt the two following rules:

 - 1. We will not accept assignments via email. - 2.
+Assignments that are submitted in a format other than .pdf will not be graded in case the teaching team cannot open the file on their computers. - 3.
 No late assignment will be accepted.
 Late assignments will automatically receive a grade of 0.